What is ASC 606?

 To comply with ASC 606, there are 5 key steps that a SaaS company should take:

-Let’s take a close look at each one of these steps.
+Let’s take a closer look at each one of these steps.

 The first step is to identify the contract with the customer, which is an agreement between the company and the customer that creates enforceable rights and obligations.